 My name is Steven Gledhill, founder and author of FREEdom From MEdom Project.
 I am married, a stepfather with three grown sons and two grandsons.
 I have been counseling adults and kids for more than 20 years, and an ordained minister.
 My Bachelor’s Degree is in Psychology from Judson University.
 I’m certified by the state of Illinois as an alcohol and drug counselor (CADC).
 I am a member of the American Association of Christian Counselors (AACC).

 I love that I get to do what I do.
 My joy is in serving our Lord as he sees fit to use me to advance and enrich His people.
 I don’t really know who reads all the stuff God has directed me to write and post here.
 I believe these words to be carefully crafted as God, I believe, puts them in my head.
 I trust his words are ministering to people around the world in some way.
-I can imagine, but I really have no idea.
+I can imagine all that God may be doing through this ministry, but it is when I receive feedback from participants (those I call freedom finders) that I can gauge how effective it really is.

 Since November 2015, I’ve been counseling teenagers and pre-teens in the Presence Health network at a Chicago-area psychiatric facility.
 These kids are wounded and hurting to the point that they become stuck in patterns of self-harm and are serious about suicide as a remedy for their pain.
 It seems that the most important I attempt to do with these kids is help them to recognize that there is a stark contrast between feeling helpless and feeling hopeless.
 When those feeling hopeless give up, they deem suicide to be a viable option to remedy their pain.
 Those feeling helpless wanting to give up can stop trying to fix what is broken on their own and seek out help.
 Perhaps then they can take suicide and self-harm off the table altogether as a coping strategy.
 As human beings, we tend to experience, embrace, and trust our feelings until we are held captive by them.
 What is essential is that we filter our emotions through what we understand makes the most sense to our intellect—our capacity to reason.
 I don’t know about you, but I tend to feel entitled and need God’s help with that.
 I write a great deal more about this in something I call, Hopeless to Helpless… Pain to Peace.
 It’s a running theme throughout this site.